How do I apply to the Honors College?

 Are there award ceremonies at which I might be honored?
 Are my parents allowed/invited to attend?

 Honors students are honored at the Fall and Spring Honors Banquets, at Honor Society inductions, and at commencement.
-Parents and families of Honors students are invited to attend the Honors Program Induction, Spring Honors Banquet, Honor Society inductions, and all commencement ceremonies.
+Parents and families of Honors students are invited to attend the Honors College Induction, Spring Honors Banquet, Honor Society inductions, and all commencement ceremonies.

 How can I meet and interact with other Honors College students?

 The Honors College hosts an array of co-curricular programs designed to broaden your experiences (trying something new) and help you meet other Honors students and Honors faculty.
-As an Honors student, you can play a big role in defining and shaping these programs (including lectures, visits to local parks for kayaking and horseback riding, seeing a theatrical production or an opera, and period social events).
+As an Honors student, you can play a big role in defining and shaping these programs (including lectures, visits to local parks for kayaking and horseback riding, seeing a theatrical production or an opera, and social events).
 The Honors community has two leadership groups for students who are interested.
-The Honors Student Association is the governance group that represents fellow Honors student interests in meetings with Honors College administration.
+The Honors Student Advisory Board is the governance group that represents fellow Honors students' interests in meetings with Honors College administration.
 The Honors Advocates are the program planning and implementation team that serves the Honors community.

 Why is it important for me to get to know faculty members?